tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 The goal of this post is to provide a quick introduction to the `EXPLAIN` function and provide the ability to read its output.

-**Caveats**

-- While other database management systems provide the `EXLPAIN` functionality, I will be focusing on how it works with PostgreSQL since that is what I use most often.
+While other database management systems provide the `EXLPAIN` functionality it is not SQL standard.
+I will be focusing on how it works with PostgreSQL since that is what I use most often, but you will want to read the documentation for your own DBMS if you work with a different system.
-- This post is essentially me rehashing the [documentation](https://www.postgresql.org/docs/current/using-explain.html).
-I hope to provide a more basic introduction, but you could consider going straight to the docs.

 ## What is EXPLAIN